-- (c) Category II Alternative Investment Funds may not borrow funds directly or indirectly and shall not engage in leverage except for meeting temporary funding requirements for not more than thirty days, not more than four occasions in a year and not more than ten percent of the investable funds. - (d) Notwithstanding this restriction, a Category II Alternative Investment Fund may engage in hedging, subject to guidelines as specified by SEBI from time to time; - (e) Category II Alternative Investment Funds may enter into an agreement with merchant banker to subscribe to the unsubscribed portion of the issue or to receive or deliver securities in the process of market making under SEBI (Issue of Capital and Disclosure Requirements) Regulations, 2018. - (f) Category II Alternative Investment Funds shall be exempt from regulation 3 and 3A of SEBI (Prohibition of Insider Trading) Regulations, 1992 in respect of investment in companies listed on SME Exchange or SME segment of an exchange pursuant to due diligence of such companies subject to the following conditions:

-- the fund shall disclose any acquisition or dealing in securities pursuant to such due-diligence, within two working days of such acquisition or dealing, to the stock exchanges where the investee company is listed; - (ii) such investment shall be locked in for a period of one year from the date of investment.
+- (a) Category II AIFs shall invest in investee companies or in the units of Category I or other Category II Alternative Investment Funds as may be disclosed in the placement memorandum. - Category II AIFs shall invest primarily in unlisted companies directly or through investment in units of other Alternative Investment Funds. - (b) Category II Alternative Investment Funds may not borrow funds directly or indirectly and shall not engage in leverage except for meeting temporary funding requirements for not more than thirty days, not more than four occasions in a year and not more than ten percent of the investable funds. - (c) Notwithstanding this restriction, a Category II Alternative Investment Fund may engage in hedging, subject to guidelines as specified by SEBI from time to time. - (d) Category II Alternative Investment Funds may enter into an agreement with merchant banker to subscribe to the unsubscribed portion of the issue or to receive or deliver securities in the process of market making under SEBI (Issue of Capital and Disclosure Requirements) Regulations, 2018. - (e) Category II Alternative Investment Funds shall be exempt from regulation 3 and 3A of SEBI (Prohibition of Insider Trading) Regulations, 1992 in respect of investment in companies listed on SME Exchange or SME segment of an exchange pursuant to due diligence of such companies subject to the following conditions: - (i) the fund shall disclose any acquisition or dealing in securities pursuant to such due diligence, within two working days of such acquisition or dealing, to the stock exchanges where the investee company is listed; - (ii) such investment shall be locked in for a period of one year from the date of investment.